GolnazTorabi/K-Test/README.md

 The ruler has two types of vertically and horizontally.
 The Units of the ruler are INCH and CM.
 It can be converted to each other.
-Relation show the relation between people based on family name.
+Relation shows the relation between people based on family name.

 For Ruler, I use [Ruler](https://github.com/rvganesh212/ruler) repository and custom that for a horizontal view and Persian words.